No-cost help with your loved one's care

 - Difficulty in getting the care they need because of cost, transportation, cultural, or other social issues

-Your loved one pays nothing extra to participate in Care Coordination—it’s part of their health plan.
-To speak with one of our nurses about this voluntary program, call 1-844-563-0892 (TTY/TDD: 711) or email firstname.lastname@example.org.
+Your loved one pays nothing extra to participate in Care Management—it’s part of their BCBSRI health plan.* To speak with one of our nurses about this voluntary program, call 1-844-563-0892 (TTY/TDD: 711) or email firstname.lastname@example.org.
 We’re here Monday through Friday, from 8:15 a.m. to 4:30 p.m.

-Over 95% of the people who actively participate in Care Coordination say that they are very satisfied with the nurse who worked with them.
+Over 95% of the people who actively participate in Care Management say that they are very satisfied with the nurse who worked with them.

 - Talking with a nurse and asking questions.
-We start by listening to your loved one and their doctor.
-Your Care Coordinator may talk with your loved one over the telephone, at their doctor’s office, or at their bedside in the hospital.
+We start by listening to your loved one.
+Your care manager may talk with your loved one over the telephone, at their doctor’s office, or at their bedside in the hospital.
 No matter where the talk takes place, we explain the program and discuss their healthcare concerns and questions.
-The Care Coordinator may work with dietitians, social workers, and other BCBSRI healthcare professionals to support your loved one’s health.
+The care manager may work with dietitians, social workers, and other BCBSRI healthcare professionals to support your loved one’s health.

 - Working with the nurse to improve your loved one’s health.
-We work with your loved one and their doctor to help your loved one set and achieve health goals.
+We work with your loved one to help them set and achieve health goals.
 This may include having preventive screenings, learning more about medications, or arranging necessary follow-up appointments.

 - Receiving coaching, support, and health information.
 We explain health issues, the doctor’s plan of care, and how to make the most of doctor’s visits.
 In addition, we help your loved one understand their benefits, including suggestions on how they might be able to save money.